Zainab-Mehmood/Zainab-Mehmood/README.md

 Description

 Welcome to the Rainbow Text Generator, a fun and creative Python program that adds colors to your text based on specific characters.
 This tool is simple, interactive, and demonstrates how to use ANSI escape codes to create vibrant outputs in the terminal.
+Whether you're a Python beginner or a coding enthusiast, this project is a delightful way to explore colorful possibilities!

 Features

-🎨 Assigns specific colors to letters (r, g, b, p, y) using ANSI escape codes.
+🎨 Dynamic Coloring: Assigns specific colors to letters (r, g, b, p, y) using ANSI escape codes.

-✨ Dynamically colors text as you type.
+✨ Interactive Experience: Colors your text in real-time as you type.

-🐍 Easy-to-use and beginner-friendly Python script.
+🐍 Beginner-Friendly: Ideal for Python learners and hobbyists.

 Table of Contents